PM2M2016-A-B/FM-tuner/README.md

 It works on the principle of subscription, It only transmits different data to each message.
 Consequently two successive messages cannot contain the same data.

-__Example__: The following RDS message: `FLASH_FM` is parsed by the service, it is broadcasted to the possible clients.
+__Example:__ The following RDS message: `FLASH_FM` is parsed by the service, it is broadcasted to the possible clients.
 If, it is again parsed by the service, it is not returned.

 ## Install